uvapl/uva-prog-physics/20 Week 2/10 Python Practice 2/20 Exercises.md

 # Exercises

+**Important**: most of these exercises should be put in a file called `homework2.py`.
+You should make sure this file immediately runs and gives correct output for every exercise.
+The same goes for all other files you submit.

 ## 2.0 Print vs Return

 This isn't really an exercise, just an important bit of reading.
 These two